deluf/deluf.github.io/content/2024/woodenbox.md

 {{< twocolumns 40 mobile >}}

   {{< column >}}
-    The power consumption of the ESP32 is negligible and the server only uses about 20W on full load, 8W idle, and 2W while suspended <i>(i have to suspend it instead of completely turning it off otherwise the WakeOnLan procedure doesn't always work)</i>.
-This results in an average cost (@ 0.15 €/kWh) of <b>0.1 € per week</b>.
-That's really low!
+    The power consumption of the ESP32 is negligible and the server only uses about 20W on full load, 8W idle, and 2W while suspended.
+This results in a very low average cost (@ 0.15 €/kWh) of <b>0.1 € per week</b>.
   {{< /column >}}

   {{< figure src="/2024/woodenbox/power.jpg" >}}